CiscoDevNet/cjaas-widgets/ProfileView/README.md

-# Web Components used with CJaaS
+# CJaaS Profile View Widdget

 This widget uses CJaaS Common Components to output a combined customer profile view that includes Profile information an ACtivity Timeline side by side.